RunOrg/RunOrg/apidoc/user.md

-An avatar is a [contact](contact.md) that is able to connect to the site.
+An user is a [contact](contact.md) that is able to connect to the site.

     POST /<id>/auth/persona